Oceania Paralympic Committee

 Oceania Paralympic Committee (acronym: OPC) is an organisation based in Sydney, Australia.
-It is an international organization that congregates the 9 National Paralympic Committees (NPCs) of Oceania.
+It is an international organization that congregates the National Paralympic Committees (NPCs) of Oceania whose number, as of July 2025, is 8.

 History

 The Oceania Paralympic Committee was formed in 2006 when the FESPIC Federation was divided into two separate bodies, the Oceania Paralympic Committee and the Asian Paralympic Committee (APC).

 Member countries

 In the following table, the year in which the NPC was recognised by the International Paralympic Committee (IPC) is also given if it is different from the year in which the NPC was created.